REM 100 Global Change - Start Here

 - Environment Complete Indexes over 1,900 environmental journals, with fulltext access to about 750.
 Also available is fulltext access to over 200 monographs.

-BIOSIS Previews - Life science and biomedical literature.This database contains very useful classification schemes for organisms.
+BIOSIS Citation Index - Life science and biomedical literature.This database contains very useful classification schemes for organisms.